aosabook/500lines/contingent/chapter.rst

 until the user forces their regeneration.

-To represent this problem with blog post dates in our own graph, we need to break the dependency we hand-crafted between adjacent blog posts:
+To represent this problem with blog post dates in our own graph, we need to break the edge we hand-crafted between adjacent blog posts:

 >>> g.remove_edge('A.title', 'B.html')
 >>> g.remove_edge('B.title', 'C.html')